EQUINOR - Main partner

 We are travelers

 SAS makes life easier for people who travel frequently to, from, and within Scandinavia by offering smooth, attractively priced flights for those traveling on business and those traveling privately.
 We continually develop our services to provide all our travelers with a positive travel experience.
+This includes ambitious goals towards a sustainable air travel – with concrete measures such as CO2 offsetting of all EuroBonus tickets and investments in bio fuel already in place.
 Aviation is a vital part of Scandinavian infrastructure.
 We maintain the highest frequency of departures to and from Scandinavia and connect smaller regional airports with larger hubs.
 As part of Star Alliance, we fly our customers to 1,300 destinations worldwide.

 TV2 - Host broadcaster